mutaganzwa-desire/submission_reminder_app_mutaganzwa-desire/README.md

      ```
    - Enter your username when prompted.
    - This creates the `submission_reminder_<yourName>` directory with all the necessary files.
+   - 📌 Input Required

+Your input is mandatory.
+Please provide the requested information to proceed.
+If no input is given, you will be prompted again until a valid response is entered.

+Thank you for your cooperation! 😊

 2. Start the Application:
    - Navigate into the created directory: